lauraliparulo/terraform-k8s/README.md

 > ssh -i "kube-private-key.pem" ubuntu@ec2-13-60-29-125.eu-north-1.compute.amazonaws.com

-## --- Run terraform commands with local sensitive variables.
+## -Run terraform commands with local sensitive variables.

 As we are placing the credentials in the .tfvars file, you need to run your terraform command with the options "-var-file", for example:
 > terraform plan -var-file="variables.tfvars"

-# -----
+# WIP - coming soon!